szczyglis-dev/py-gpt/docs/source/modes.rst

 * ChromaVectorStore
 * ElasticsearchStore
+* PineconeVectorStore
-* PinecodeVectorStore
+* QdrantVectorStore
 * RedisVectorStore
 * SimpleVectorStore

-You can configure selected vector store by providing config options like ``api_key``, etc. in ``Settings -> LlamaIndex`` window.
+You can configure selected vector store by providing config options like ``api_key``, etc. in ``Settings -> Indexes / LlamaIndex`` window.
 See the section: ``Configuration / Vector stores`` for configuration reference.

 **Configuring data loaders**

-In the ``Settings -> LlamaIndex -> Data loaders`` section you can define the additional keyword arguments to pass into data loader instance.
+In the ``Settings -> Indexes / LlamaIndex -> Data loaders`` section you can define the additional keyword arguments to pass into data loader instance.
 See the section: ``Configuration / Data Loaders`` for configuration reference.

 Chat with Audio
 ---------------
-This mode works like the Chat mode but with native support for audio input and output using a Realtime and Live APIs.
+This mode works like Chat mode but with native support for audio input and output using Realtime and Live APIs.
 In this mode, audio input and output are directed to and from the model directly, without the use of external plugins.
 This enables faster and better audio communication.

 Currently, in beta.